llamafilm/tesla-http-proxy-addon/tesla_http_proxy/DOCS.md

 After that is complete, in the Companion app click **Restart this addon**.
 Now the Tesla HTTPS proxy should start, and the `Regenerate auth` setting will be automatically disabled.

 Configure the [Tesla integration](https://github.com/alandtse/tesla) to use this proxy.
+It should pre-fill the Client ID and Secret for you by reading them from this addon.

 ## Troubleshooting